Year of Publication

 To conduct this analysis, I collected utilization and financial data from 31 academic medical centers and teaching hospitals in 20 states.
 Sixteen hospitals are located in states that expanded Medicaid, while the remaining 15 hospitals are located in non-expansion states.
 I chose a fixed effects model, to control for time-invariant differences between the hospitals.
 I estimated four regressions, using different financial measures as dependent variables in each model: total revenue, total income, operating margin, and net patient revenue.
 I controlled for variables that could influence the aforementioned financial measures, including number of discharges, case mix index, and payer type.

 The analysis found that Medicaid expansion was significantly associated with increases in total hospital revenue and net patient revenue, and with a decrease in operating margin.
 These results were robust to several checks.
 This analysis is important to gain a comprehensive understanding of the effects of the Medicaid expansion.
 Furthermore, Medicaid expansion is a highly dynamic issue.
 Expansion is actively under discussion in several states, while at least one state is considering reforming the expansion already in effect.
 Political changes at the federal level may also lead to changes in health care legislation.
 Thus, it is evident that further study is critical to understanding the short- and long-term effects of Medicaid expansion in the United States.

 Oritt, Madeleine, "Financial Implications of the Medicaid Expansion for Academic Medical Centers" (2016).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 258.